 It’s a phrase I have heard countless times over the years, when we lost our first baby to miscarriage, when our second son Joseph was stillborn, when we lost one baby after another and wondered if we would ever hold our rainbows.

 “I went through exactly the same.”

-A comment made by many, when I told them of our pain at never making it past the first trimester, of our agony at having to give birth to a baby whom we would never take home, of the ways in which those losses impacted on our family and our future.
+A comment made by many, when I told them of our pain at never making it past the first trimester, during our agony at having to give birth to a baby whom we would never take home, discussing the ways in which those losses impacted on our family and our future.

 I always found those phrases difficult to hear, however well meaning a place they came from, because the truth is you couldn’t know exactly how I felt, and you couldn’t know exactly what I went through.

 You couldn’t possibly know how it felt to be me, aged 23, pregnant for the very first time, planning a future for a baby who was so loved and wanted.
 You couldn’t know how we had poured over catalogues and traipsed around DIY stores, hunting down the perfect shade of magnolia for the nursery, the animal themed curtains, the soft cotton bedding, the nursing chair where I imagined we would sit at night after night with our little one.